 Microsoft Graph integration

-Microsoft has officially announced that,next year it will fully disable sending mail using account passwords (SMTP Basic Authentication).
-This means all systems still relying on traditional SMTP + username/password to send mail will face interruption risk.
+Microsoft has officially announced that,next year it will fully discontinue sending mail using account passwords (SMTP Basic Authentication).
+This means all systems that still rely on traditional SMTP + username/password to send mail will face interruption risk.

-If your system still sends via smtp.office365.com and uses regular user account passwords to send mail, this mode will soon stop working.
-You must complete the replacement in advance and switch to Microsoft Graph API + Azure App Registration as the modern secure architecture.
-This is not just a "recommendation", but a "requirement".
+If your system still sends mail through smtp.office365.com and uses regular user account passwords to send messages, this mode will soon become invalid.
+You must complete the replacement in advance and switch to Microsoft Graph API + Azure App Registration modern secure architecture.

 1. Create an App Registration in Azure

-This step creates a "dedicated application identity" that your system will use to authenticate to Microsoft Graph and obtain mail-sending permissions.
+This step creates a “dedicated application identity.”
+Your system will use this identity to authenticate with Microsoft Graph and obtain send-mail permissions in the future.

 1. Create an App Registration